slackero/phpwcms-extended/phpwcms-languageSwitch/README.md

 There is no support for _translated_ alias at the moment.
 I recommend to target your main audience and take the default language to name the lead alias and get better SEO results.

-If no matching content can be detected the matching algorithm try to match the parent node and so on.
+If no matching content can be detected the matching algorithm is trying to match the parent node and so on.

 Replacer: